 Imagine you lost your job and missed several payments, falling $6,000 behind.
 You recently found a new job and started earning again and are a strong candidate for a payment plan.

 After discussing with your mortgage lender, they agree to let you catch up on the $6,000 overdue balance over the next six months.
-Once caught up, you return to making your regular monthly payment.
+Once you’re caught up on missed payments, you return to making your regular monthly payment.

-But what happens if you can’t catch up through paying extra?
+But what happens if you can’t catch up by paying extra?

 - Interest Rate Reduction.
 In cases when you had been paying a high interest rate relative to current rates, lenders can cut your interest rate to reduce your monthly payment.